eMongoose/Red-Tide-Occurrence-Analysis/README.md

 ```bash
 python src/clean_data.py
 ```
-Merge the data together to be used in the program:
+Merge the data together (by date and proximity) into a master set:
 ```bash
 python src/merge_data.py
 ```